Santa Maria Church (Ilocos Sur)

+The Santa Maria Church, situated atop a prominent hill, constitutes an outstanding example of Spanish colonial ecclesiastical architecture in the Philippines.
+Constructed primarily of brick and mortar, the structure demonstrates a unique synthesis of functional, defensive, and religious design principles.
+Its elevated position reflects its historical dual role as a place of worship and a fortified citadel, providing both spiritual guidance and strategic oversight during the early Spanish administration.
+The church’s architectural form, materiality, and spatial organization exemplify the adaptation of European building traditions to the local topography and climate, representing a significant testimony to over four centuries of colonial influence in the region.

 History

 The parish of Santa Maria started as a chapel-of-ease (visita) of Narvacan, its neighboring town to the north, in 1567.
 The influx of the settlers after the full conquest of the Ilocos Region by the Spaniards greatly increased the population of Santa Maria.
 The chapel became an independent ministry in 1769 and was dedicated to the Virgin Mary under the title of Our Lady of the Assumption.
 Besides economic progress, evangelical missions were expanded.
 The mission at Santa Maria, located on a narrow flat plain between the sea and the central mountain range of Luzon, close to the interior settlements, made Santa Maria as the center of both the religious and commercial activities.

-According to the legend, before the Santa Maria Church was built on its present site, the Virgin Mary was enshrined at a different place called Bulala.
+According to legend, before the Santa Maria Church was built on its present site, the Virgin Mary was enshrined at a different place called Bulala.
 The frequent disappearance of the Virgin Mary from her previous place of enthronement only to be found perched on a guava tree that grew where the present church is located, had led the townspeople to move the church to its present location.

 Father Mariano Dacanay, the Ilocano parish priest from September 1, 1902, to May 27, 1922, has another variation of this legend which he assures, was gathered from reliable sources.
 He relates that the Blessed Virgin was enthroned in another chapel that was formerly erected below the present church and what is now the Sta.
 Maria East Central School compound.
 Father Dacanay adds, that from this chapel, the Virgin Mary made her peregrinations to that guava tree on the knoll.

 This version of Father Dacanay of the legend gains greater probability if not credence for today, one of the twin structures bearing the features and architectural designs of what could have been a chapel or a church by then obtaining standards remains intact in said school compound and presently used as a classroom for grade school pupils.

-Numerous and varying legends or stories about the Virgin Mother have long become part of Philippine religious lore.
-And if any one of them could be accepted as truth, then it is the blessed Virgin herself who manifested in a miraculous way her preference of a site for her permanent home.